Last updated on September 13th, 2023

 The best reason to come to Panama: Experience the nature

-What makes Panama unique compared to its neighbouring countries of Costa Rica and Colombia is the number of pristine islands you can visit.
+What makes Panama unique compared to its neighboring countries of Costa Rica and Colombia is the number of pristine islands you can visit.
 Both the Atlantic and Pacific sides of Panama are lined with 100s of small islands that aren’t overrun with tourists.
 On the Pacific side, you’ve got the Pearl Islands, Taboga, Boca Chica Islands, Isla Iguana, and Coiba Islands.
 On the Atlantic, you’ll find San Blas (over 300 islands), Isla Grande and Mamey, and the famous Bocas del Toro islands.

 If you enjoyed this Panama City local guide, follow Joey on Instagram @joeybonura and visit Pty.Life for more tips about the isthmus.
 If you’re visiting Panama, don’t miss Joey’s top-rated 4-hour city tour that’s bookable via Airbnb Experiences.